fuyans/fsetoolsGUI-doc/source/pra/prapy-proc/index.rst

 .. py:data:: fire_tlim
     :type: float

-    [:math:`hour`] Time for maximum gas temperature in case of fuel-controlled fire, value options can be found in Annex A EN 1991-1-2 and the slow, medium and fast can be decided using BS 9999/BS 9991.
+    [:math:`hour`] Time for maximum gas temperature in case of fuel-controlled fire, value options can be found in Annex A EN 1991-1-2 [1]_:

-    Slow: 25/60
+    | Slow: 25/60
-    Medium: 20/60
+    | Medium: 20/60
-    Fast: 15/60
+    | Fast: 15/60

 .. py:data: `fire_time_step`
     :type: float

     [:math:`s`] Time step used for the model, all fire time-temperature curves and heat transfer calculation.
 This is recommended to be less than 30 s.

 .. py:data:: fire_time_duration
     :type: float

     [:math:`s`] End of simulation.
 This should be set so that output data is produced allowing the target reliability to be determined.
 Normally set it to 4 hours and longer period of time for greater room length in order for travelling fire to propagate the entire room.

 .. py:data:: fire_load_density
     :type: float

     [:math:`MJ/m²`] Fire load density.
 This should be selected based on occupancy characteristics.
-See literature for typical values for different occupancies (e.g. PD 6688-1 / BS EN 1991-1-2).
+See literature for typical values for different occupancies [1]_ [3]_.

 .. py:data:: fire_hrr_density
     :type: float

     [:math:`MW/m²`] Heat release rate.
 This should be selected based on the fuel.
-See literature for typical values for different occupancies (e.g. PD 6688-1 / BS EN 1991-1-2).
+See literature for typical values for different occupancies [1]_ [3]_.

 .. py:data:: fire_spread_speed
     :type: float